overblog/GraphQLBundle/Resources/doc/helpers/relay-paginator.md

 - the args, as a `ConnectionArguments` object
 - the meta, as a `ArraySliceMetaInfo` object

 The sliced data set must contains:

 - the item before the first item you want
 - the item after the slice, so `PageInfo->hasNextPage` can be calculated

-Exemple:
+Example:

 - full data set is `['A','B','C','D','E']`
 - we want 2 items after `A`, meaning `['B','C']`

 - `after` cursor will be `arrayconnection:0`
 - `offset` will be calculated to `0`
 - so we need to passed a sliced data with `['A','B','C','D']` to `connectionFromArraySlice()`

 ## Paginator